newcron/java10-maven-lombok-jigsaw-error/README.md

 OpenJDK 64-Bit Server VM (build 10.0.2+13-Ubuntu-1ubuntu0.18.04.1, mixed mode)
 ```

+### Reproduce the issue

+* clone this repository and cd into it
+* run `sudo expose-issue.sh` and see the output (this will run it reproducible in a docker container).
+Alternative just run `./mvnw clean install` - it will probably result in the same

+### Details
 When running `./mvnw clean install` on this problem, the output looks like this:

 ```